User experience design: Accessibility

 Accessibility of a system describes its ease of reach, use, and understanding.
 In terms of user experience design, it can also be related to the overall comprehensibility of the information and features.
 It helps shorten the learning curve associated with the system.
 Accessibility in many contexts can be related to the ease of use for people with disabilities and comes under usability.
 In addition, accessible design is the concept of services, products, or facilities in which designers should accommodate and consider for the needs of people with disabilities.
-According to the Web Content Accessibility Guidelines (WCAG), all content must follow by the four main principles of POUR: Perceivable, Operable, Understandable and Robust.
+The Web Content Accessibility Guidelines (WCAG) state that all content must adhere to the four main principles of POUR: Perceivable, Operable, Understandable, and Robust.

 WCAG compliance

 Web Content Accessibility Guidelines (WCAG) 2.0 covers a wide range of recommendations for making Web content more accessible.
 This makes web content more usable to users in general.
 Making content more usable and readily accessible to all types of users enhances a user's overall user experience.